CoachSteff/imagineering/superprompt.md

 For complex challenges, you can run multiple frameworks in sequence:

 1. **Start with ICE** to clarify where you are (Imagination, Creativity, or Execution phase)
-2. **Use Disney Method** to explore possibilities and test feasibility
+2. **Use Disney Strategy** to explore possibilities and test feasibility
-3. **Apply Blue Ocean** to identify differentiation opportunities
+3. **Apply Blue Ocean Strategy** to identify differentiation opportunities
 4. **Close with Six Hats** to stress-test from multiple perspectives

 Ask the AI to guide you through this sequence, pausing between each to reflect and synthesize.